← BACK TO HOME

 Advancing to Weighted Loads

-After you can hit sets of 10, or a solid 5x5, you have a choice: go for high reps (3x10) or start adding weight.
-If you want true strength, add weight.
-Start small—just 1 or 2 kg.
+After you can hit a solid 5x5, start adding weight.
 Increase the load every 4 weeks or when you can easily hit your sets with 2 or 3 reps left in reserve (RPE 7-8).

 "Mastering the pull-up is about mastering physics.
 Whether you are training on thick pipes or a pro-park, the consistency in the progression is the only variable that matters."